Reaching Consensus in the XRP Ledger

 Consensus Can Fail

 It is not practical to develop a consensus algorithm that never fails to achieve perfect consensus.
-To understand why, consider how the consensus process terminates.
+To understand why, consider how the consensus process finishes.
 At some point, each participant must declare that a consensus has been reached and that some set of transactions is known to be the result of the process.
 This declaration commits that participant irrevocably to some particular set of transactions as the result of the consensus process.

-Clearly, some participant must do this first or no participant will ever do it, and they will never reach a consensus.
+Some participant must do this first or no participant will ever do it, and they will never reach a consensus.
 Now, consider the participant that does this first.
 When this participant decides that consensus is finished, other participants have not yet made that decision.
 If they were incapable of changing the agreed set from their point of view, they would have already decided consensus was finished.
 So they must be still capable of changing their agreed set.

-In other words, for the consensus process to ever terminate, some participant must declare that consensus has been reached on a set of transactions even though every other participant is theoretically still capable of changing the agreed upon set of transactions.
+In other words, for the consensus process to ever finish, some participant must declare that consensus has been reached on a set of transactions even though every other participant is theoretically still capable of changing the agreed upon set of transactions.

 Imagine a group of people in a room trying to agree which door they should use to exit.
 No matter how much the participants discuss, at some point, someone has to be the first one to walk out of a door, even though the people behind that person could still change their minds and leave through the other door.